Just like lifting weights makes your muscles stronger, practising meditation grows your ability to cultivate peace in your mind.

 How many times have you heard someone say, I’m feeling so unfit, I really need to do some exercise?
 Majority of people readily identify with the connection between good physical health and physical exercise.

 Now how many times have you heard someone say, I’m feeling so emotionally unsettled, I really need to meditate … any takers?
 Not so common.
-People often seek specialist advice or look to medication to alleviate feelings of depression, anxiety and stress without stopping to think that maybe they can help themselves.

 In a world that is becoming so over stimulated by technology, it is more important than ever to slow down and take some time to sit with yourself and just be.

 There are so many benefits to meditation some of which include, but are not limited to increased immunity, boosted memory, emotional balance, reduction in stress, improvement in sleep, increased compassion, lowering of blood pressure and enhancement of the way you experience your life.

 So how do you start?
 How do you easily get your regular dose of mental exercise?
 I recommend either starting with a guided meditation app so that you can slowly build up mastering your mind, or going to a guided mediation class.

 If you’re looking for an app, here’s the top three apps that I’ve tired

 This is probably my favourite app.
 You choose your preferred background image and sound, selecting from options such as a beach with the sound of rolling waves or a forest with the sound of rustling trees, and then you can choose to listen to their seven steps to clam, which is a great guide for beginners.
 You can also choose to do a guided body scan meditation or timed meditation.
 For those who are strapped for time, you can select bite sized meditations that last for two to five minutes, which are ideal if you just need a mid-afternoon tune in and if you feel as though you want to get more connected with yourself, there are 60 minute sessions available.
 The best part about this app is that it’s completely free